 Category XXI - Articles, Technical Data, and Defense Services Not Otherwise Enumerated

 * (a) Any article not enumerated on the U.S. Munitions List may be included in this category until such time as the appropriate U.S. Munitions List category is amended.
-The decision on whether any article may be included in this category, and the designation of the defense article as not Significant Military Equipment (see § 120.7 of this subchapter), shall be made by the Director, Office of Defense Trade Controls Policy.
+The decision on whether any article may be included in this category, and the designation of the defense article as not Significant Military Equipment, shall be made by the Director, Office of Defense Trade Controls Policy.

-(b) Technical data (see § 120.10 of this subchapter) and defense services (see § 120.9 of this subchapter) directly related to the defense articles covered in paragraph (a) of this category.
+(b) Technical data (see § 120.33 of this subchapter) and defense services (see § 120.32 of this subchapter) directly related to the defense articles covered in paragraph (a) of this category.